awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 ### Understand price protection<a name="understand-price-protection"></a>

 Price protection is a feature that protects your Auto Scaling group from extreme price differences across instance types\.
 When you create a new Auto Scaling group or update an existing Auto Scaling group with attribute\-based instance type selection, we enable price protection by default\.
 You can optionally choose your price protection thresholds for Spot and On\-Demand Instances, and Amazon EC2 Auto Scaling doesn't select instance types whose price is higher than your specified thresholds\.
 The thresholds represent what you are willing to pay, defined in terms of a percentage above a baseline, rather than as absolute values\.
-The baseline is determined by the price of the least expensive M, C, or R instance type with your specified attributes\.
+The baseline is determined by the price of the least expensive current generation M, C, or R instance type with your specified attributes\.
 If your attributes don't match any M, C, or R instance types, we use the lowest priced instance type\.

 If you don't specify a threshold, the following are used by default:
 + For On\-Demand Instances, the price protection threshold is set to 20 percent\.